Does soap for swimmers remove chlorine?

 And one tip: Pick a soap made for swimmers and made to remove chlorine.
 Specialized anti-chlorine soaps remove residual chlorine that has stuck to your skin.

 First, let’s examine the problem with chlorine.

-Have you tried washing with soap or body wash multiple times after swimming, and still the chlorine sticks to you?
-Have you begun to sweat in the warm afternoon sun after swimming, and suddenly you smell the pool again?
-That smell is the residual chlorine that has stuck to your hair and skin.
+Have you tried showering multiple times after swimming, and still the chlorine sticks to you?
+Have you started sweating in the warm afternoon sun after swimming, and suddenly you smell the pool again?
+That smell is the residual chlorine that stuck to your hair and skin.

 After some time, the chlorine really does a number on you.
 It dries out your hair and skin.
-Your hair turns brittle, and in some cases, may turn a greenish tint.
-That what people commonly call “swimmer’s hair“, or “chlorine hair”.
-You skin becomes dry and itchy especially for people who are sensitive to chlorine.
+Your hair turns brittle, and in some cases, may turn your hair a greenish tint.
+That’s what people commonly call “swimmer’s hair“, or “chlorine hair”.
+After being exposed to chlorine, your skin may become dry and itchy–especially for people who have sensitive skin.

-But no matter how hard you try to wash it off, the chlorine just seems to stick to you.
+Have you noticed that no matter how hard you try to wash it off, the chlorine just seems to stick to you?

 Swimmer’s Soap is Different

 Because normal soap is made to remove dirt and grease, it’s not the best thing to use after swimming.
-What’s more, if it is a strong soap, it will likely compound the skin- and hair-drying problems created by chlorine.
+What’s more, if it’s a strong soap, it will likely compound the skin- and hair-drying problems created by chlorine.
 It’s the formulation of the soap that matters.

 Soap for Swimmers is Made to Remove Chlorine

 Swimmer’s soap should be made to remove chlorine.
 Our bar soaps all contain an effective chlorine-reducing agent that gently and effectively releases the chlorine bond.